UBC-MDS/DSCI_522-Group-403-Student-Performance/README.md

 ## Usage

+1. Using Docker
+note - the instructions in this section also depends on running this in a unix shell (e.g., terminal or Git Bash)

+To replicate the analysis, install [Docker](https://www.docker.com/get-started).
+Then clone this GitHub repository and run the following command at the command line/terminal from the root directory of this project:

+    docker run --rm -v /$(pwd):/home/highschool_portuguese_grades kfoofw/portuguese_grades make -C /home/highschool_portuguese_grades

+To reset the repo to a clean state, with no intermediate or results files, run the following command at the command line/terminal from the root directory of this project:

+    docker run --rm -v /$(pwd):/home/highschool_portuguese_grades kfoofw/portuguese_grades make -C /home/highschool_portuguese_grades clean

+2. Without using Docker

 To replicate the analysis, clone this GitHub repository, install the [dependencies](#dependencies) listed below, and run the following commands at the command line/terminal from the root directory of this